 In June 2022, the GASB issued Statement No. 100, "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62".
-The District is required to adopt the provisions of Statement No. 100 for its fiscal year 2024 financial statements.
+The District is required to adopt Statement No. 100 for its 2024 financial statements.

 In June 2022, the GASB issued Statement No. 101, "Compensated Absences".
-The District is required to adopt the provisions of Statement No. 101 for its fiscal year 2025 financial statements.
+The District is required to adopt Statement No. 101 for its 2024 financial statements.
+The District has not yet completed the various analysis required to estimate the financial statement impact of these new pronouncements.